TaxTips.ca

 Your lottery winnings, and gambling winnings and losses will be recorded on Schedule NEC (part of Form 1040NR), as long as you are not engaged in the trade or business of gambling.
 Read:

 Gambling and lottery winnings for residents of Canada are included on line 10a of Schedule NEC.
 Proceeds from lotteries and raffles are also included on line 10a, but winnings from blackjack, baccarat, craps, roulette, or big-6 wheel are not included here.
-Gambling losses are entered on line 10b, with net gambling income (zero if negative) entered on line 10c.
+Gambling losses (net of deduction for lottery tickets purchased in the same year) are entered on line 10b, with net gambling income (zero if negative) entered on line 10c.

 If you have winnings from blackjack, baccarat, craps, roulette, or big-6 wheel, and the casino gave you a Form 1042-S (Foreign Person’s US Source income subject to withholding) showing that tax was withheld, enter these winnings in column d of line 10, with a tax rate of zero%.
 You can claim a refund of the tax.